ArpitUniyal/learnhub/README.md

 LearnHub is an AI-powered interactive learning platform that transforms PDF study material into a complete, personalized study kit.

-Upload your notes, textbook chapter, lecture material, or research paper and LearnHub automatically generates:
+Upload your notes, textbook chapter, lecture material, or research paper, and LearnHub automatically generates:

 - Smart short notes
 - AI-generated flashcards